cbergdolt/NockDown/README.md

 program, which prevents player 1 and player 2 from exhibiting differing scores in the case where both acorns are thrown almost simultaneously.
 This is just one of the several places we introduced extra network communication.
-However, we recognize that the network speed and differing CPU capabilities may lead to unpredictable performance.
-In our testing phase, we found our game to execute as expected almost all of the time, but we did experience some network lag.

 ------------------------------------